 Rock Climbing in the McDowell Sonoran Preserve

-The granite boulders of the McDowell Mountains have been the playground of rock climbers for decades, long before the formation of the McDowell Sonoran Preserve.
-The geology in the northern part of the city of Scottsdale on the north end of the McDowell Mountain range is characterized by large granite rock piles of rough-grained granite, similar to the famous rocks of Joshua Tree National Park.
-As the city of Scottsdale grew, developers eyed the surreal boulder-strewn landscape but outdoor enthusiasts pushed back and initiated the process of creating the citizen-supported McDowell Sonoran Preserve.
-The Arizona Mountaineering Club, an organization of regional climbers was a very active part of this grassroots effort.
+The granite boulders of the McDowell Mountains have been a playground of rock climbers for decades, long before the formation of the McDowell Sonoran Preserve.
+The geology in this part of Scottsdale on the north end of the McDowell Mountain range is characterized by large rock piles of rough-grained granite, similar to the famous rocks of Joshua Tree National Park.

-Through the efforts of local citizens and the Arizona Mountaineering Club, rock climbing was built into the Preserve’s master plan as a legitimate and sanctioned activity.
-Limitations were instituted, allowing only for the preservation of existing and historic routes in the region and the creation of designated approach trails to prevent off-trail hiking.
-As a result of this provision, most of the rock climbing routes in the McDowell Sonoran Preserve are traditional style routes, requiring climbers to place all gear (bolts, pitons, etc) required to protect against falls and to remove gear after use.
+During the creation of the McDowell Sonoran Preserve, which began in the early 1990s, citizens and members of the Arizona Mountaineering Club worked closely with Preserve planners to have rock climbing built into the master plan as a legitimate, sanctioned activity.
+Today, climbers can enjoy a variety of climbing routes in the Preserve, most of which are traditional style that require climbers to place all gear (bolts, pitons, etc.) required to protect against falls and to remove their gear after use.

 Most of the popular climbing routes in the McDowell Sonoran Preserve are near the Toms Thumb Trailhead.
-Some of the most well-known spots are Sven’s Slab, Gardener’s Wall, Morrell’s Wall, and the Thumb itself.
+The majority are trad climbing spots with a few options for sport climbing or bouldering.
+Here are three of my favorites.

-Sven Slab: Access to Sven Slab from the Tom’s Thumb trailhead requires only a short 0.5-mile hike from the parking lot.
-This large granite boulder hosts a number of different routes from relatively beginner options like the ever-popular “Quaker Oats,” one of the few sport climbing options in the area, to more challenging options to hone your skills in disciplines like edge climbing and or multi-pitch climbs like Mouse Tracks.
+Sven’s Slab: Access to Sven Slab from the Tom’s Thumb trailhead requires a short half-mile hike from the parking lot.
+This large granite boulder hosts a number of different routes including relatively beginner options like the ever-popular “Quaker Oats,” as well as one of the few sport climbing options in the area, challenging options that will hone your skills in disciplines like edge climbing, and multi-pitch climbs like Mouse Tracks.

-Gardener’s Wall: Gardener’s Wall is just below Tom’s Thumb so be prepared to hike to start your day.
+Gardener’s Wall: Gardener’s Wall is just below Tom’s Thumb, so be prepared to start your day with a two-mile hike.
 The most classic route at Gardener’s Wall is Hanging Gardens.
-It’s a 5.6 2-pitch trad climb with the option to hike down off the back.
+It’s a 5.6 two-pitch trad climb with the option to hike down off the back.
 Gardener’s wall also offers several sport climbing routes.

 Things to know

-The local REI in Paradise Valley has some great resources on climbing in the region if you’re looking for more insider tips and offers occasional climbing classes and the Arizona Mountaineering Club puts together outings and community events as well.
+The local REI in Paradise Valley has some great resources on climbing in the region if you’re looking for more insider tips, and offers occasional climbing classes.
+The Arizona Mountaineering Club puts together outings and community events as well.